 Note: this page refers to activities specific to the implementation of the CBD in Scotland.
-Information on activities relevant to the implementation of the CBD across the UK, including those of relevance to Scotland, can be found here.
+A separate page provides information on activities relevant to the implementation of the CBD across the UK, including those of relevance to Scotland.

 Relevant Government Bodies

-Environmental issues, including biodiversity conservation issues, have broadly been devolved from the UK Government to the Scottish Government.
-Within the Scottish Government the Environment and Forestry Directorate is the lead directorate for the implementation of the CBD in Scotland.
-However, the following directorates also make a significant contribution:
+Environmental issues, including biodiversity conservation and management, have broadly been devolved from the UK Government to the Scottish Government.
+Within the Scottish Government, the Environment and Forestry Directorate leads the implementation of the CBD in Scotland.
+The following Directorates also make a significant contribution to this work:

-The following Scottish Government Arms-Length Public Bodies also contribute to the implementation of the CBD in Scotland:
+The following Scottish public bodies also contribute to the implementation of the CBD in Scotland:

-- Cairngorms National Park, Loch Lomond & The Trossachs National Park (national park management).
+- Cairngorms National Park Authority and Loch Lomond & The Trossachs National Park Authority (national park management).

-- Royal Botanic Gardens Edinburgh (advice, research and in-situ conservation of plants).
+- Royal Botanic Garden Edinburgh (advice, research and in-situ conservation of plants).

-- Nature.Scot (biodiversity conservation regulator with wider responsibilities to promote, care for and improve Scotland’s biodiversity and landscapes).
+- NatureScot (nature conservation with specific responsibilities to promote, care for and improve Scotland’s habitats, species and landscapes).

 Relevant Government Policies

-In addition to the Scottish Biodiversity Strategy, the Scottish Government has also published a Pollinator Strategy (with an associated Implementation Plan) in 2017 and a Land Use Strategy in 2016.
-Both of which contribute to the implementation of the CBD in Scotland.
+In addition to the Scottish Biodiversity Strategy, the Scottish Government also published a Pollinator Strategy (with an associated Implementation Plan) in 2017 and Scotland's Third Land Use Strategy (2021-2026).
+Both of these contribute to the implementation of the CBD in Scotland.

 - The Scottish Biodiversity Indicators provide further information on the progress of the Scottish Government in achieving its biodiversity strategy.

-Additional information about biodiversity in Scotland is also available from the Scottish Biodiversity website.
+Additional information about the Scottish Biodiversity Programme is available on the NatureScot website.